TimoSR/SpaceGame/README.md

 # SpaceGame

-This is a solo project I created back at medialogy! :)
+This is a solo project I created back at medialogy in processing! :)